iLeafSolutionsPvtLtd/NYTNewsApp-Android/README.md

 Demo application to show most popular news feeds on New York Times.

-* List of articles of articles are shown in home screen.
+* List of articles are shown in home screen.
 * Details  are shown on Detail Screen while tapping forward button on each article.
 * Navigation drawer to  navigate screens.
 * Following API is used for loading data in the app,